askpt/openfeature-aspire-welcome/README.md

 - Integration of OpenFeature with .NET Aspire
 - Feature flag management using flagd
 - Sample feature flags demonstrating different use cases:
-  - `use-new-counter-version`: Controls the counter increment behavior in the web application
+  - `use-new-counter-version`: Controls the counter increment behaviour in the web application
   - `return-weather-forecast`: Controls the number of weather forecasts returned by the API

 ## Prerequisites